ghc/ghc/docs/users_guide/runtime_control.rst

     collector.
 The allocation area (actually generation 0 step 0) is fixed and is never resized (unless you use :rts-flag:`-H [⟨size⟩]`, below).

+    Optimal settings depend on the actual machine, program, and other RTS options.
-    Increasing the allocation area size may or may not give better performance (a bigger allocation area means worse cache behaviour but fewer garbage collections and less promotion).
+    Increasing the allocation area size means worse cache behaviour but fewer garbage collections and less promotion.

+    In general settings >= 4MB can reduce performance in some cases, in particular for single threaded operation.
+However in a parallel setting increasing the allocation area to ``16MB``, or even ``64MB`` can increase gc throughput significantly.

     With only 1 generation (e.g. ``-G1``, see :rts-flag:`-G ⟨generations⟩`) the
     ``-A`` option specifies the minimum allocation area, since the actual size of the allocation area will be resized according to the amount of data in the heap (see :rts-flag:`-F ⟨factor⟩`, below).

+    When heap profiling using a smaller allocation area can increase accuracy as more frequent major garbage collections also results in more frequent heap snapshots

 .. rts-flag:: -AL ⟨size⟩